joedefen/my-snaps/README.md

 **But, if /boot is a separate ext4 partition, there are greater chances of a restore not working.** Generally, when you restore an older snapshot (especially one you just created), its Linux version will still be present ... so, in the boot menu, if the newer OS version will not boot, iteratively try older versions until one works.
 In the worst case, you'll need to do a **boot repair**; search for "*Restoring the bootloader using the Live disk*" in [Fedora Linux User Documentation :: Fedora Docs](https://docs.fedoraproject.org/en-US/fedora/latest/).

-As part of `my-upgrade`, it copies `/boot/efi` (the UEFI boot partition) to `/boot/efi.{date}` and removes old versions.
+As part of `my-update`, it copies `/boot/efi` (the UEFI boot partition) to `/boot/efi.{date}` and removes old versions.
 In some cases, that might help repair `/boot/efi`; but if not, the boot repair from the Live disk procedure is the definitive fix.

 ---